edgelesssys/constellation/dev-docs/workflows/security-patch.md

 ## Vulnerability Report

 Someone found a vulnerability in Constellation.
-If they followed [SECURITY.md](/SECURITY.md), a Github Security Advisory might already exist.
+If they followed [SECURITY.md](/SECURITY.md), a Github Security Advisory (GHSA) might already exist.
 Otherwise, now is the time to [create a draft](https://github.com/edgelesssys/constellation/security/advisories/new).
 Make sure that the GHSA includes a problem statement that gives sufficient context and add domain experts as collaborators.